EricPoehlsen/TorweltenWeb/ROADMAP.md

 * 🟢 Characters can be created and stored in the database
 * 🟢 Characters can be loaded from the database
 * 🟢 Implement character attributes
-* 🟢 Attributes can be increased and decrease
+* 🟢 Attributes can be increased and decreased
 * 🟢 XP cost of attribute changes is recorded
 * 🟢 Implement character skills
 * 🟢 'Complete' list of skills in database